mvdmakesthings/Ephemeris/architecture-review.md

 ### 9.1 Overall Assessment

 Ephemeris is a **well-architected library with exceptional documentation**.
 The code demonstrates strong software engineering principles and orbital mechanics expertise.
+However, critical analysis reveals **distribution blockers** that must be addressed:

+**Current State:**
+The library has excellent code quality and documentation but is **NOT production-ready for distribution** due to:
+1. **Unsafe compiler flags** that prevent the package from being used as a dependency
+2. **Non-standard testing infrastructure** using executable targets instead of test targets
+3. **External test dependency** (Spectre) that forces the above compromises

+**After Phase 0 Fixes:**
-The primary improvements needed are **structural** rather than fundamental:
+Once critical distribution blockers are resolved (8-11 hours of work), the library will become production-ready.
+The remaining improvements are **structural** rather than fundamental:

-1. Adopt standard SPM conventions
+1. ~~Adopt standard SPM conventions~~ ✅ (Phase 0)
-2. Use standard testing infrastructure
+2. ~~Use standard testing infrastructure~~ ✅ (Phase 0)
-3. Improve file organization
+3. Improve file organization (Phase 2)
-4. Expand platform support
+4. Expand platform support (Phase 1)

-The library is **production-ready** for its intended use case with minor adjustments.
+**Verdict:** The library has a **solid foundation** but requires critical fixes before it can be distributed.
+With Phase 0 complete, it will be ready for public release as a Swift package.

 ### 9.2 Strengths to Preserve